 As usual for the Swiss watchmaker, the watch is offered in several colors of its bezel: black (ref.
 AL-372LBG4V6), orange (ref.
 AL-372LBO4V6), Bordeaux (ref.
 AL-372LBBRG4V6), and darkish sort of blue (ref.
 AL-372LBN4V6).
 Plenty to choose from.

 The movement that powers this device is officially called Caliber AL-372.
 Judging by its list of functions (those including a 1/10th of seconds chronograph with “add” and “split” functions) and the fact that it is built on 13 jewels and also sports a guaranteed power reserve of four years, I can safely assume that it is in fact a rebranded Ronda 5040.B blank caliber.
 If I am correct, congratulations: you are about to purchase a timekeeper with a very well-built, repairable mechanism that is as reliable as it is accurate.

-Personal preferences aside, the dial of this timekeeper looks very easy to read thanks to its highly contrast black and white color scheme.
-The way the “frame” on the minute hands, as well as the small seconds hand at 6 o’clock and the signature triangular counterweight on the chronograph seconds hand are color-matched to the unidirectional rotating bezel give the Alpina Seastrong Diver 300 Chronograph Big Date that healthy dose of class that you would rightfully expect from a timepiece that costs almost CHF 1000 (a bit less than $1100 at current rate).
+Personal preferences aside, the dial of this timekeeper looks very easy to read thanks to its high contrast black and white color scheme.
+The way the “frame” on the minute hands, as well as the small seconds hand at 6 o’clock and the signature triangular counterweight on the chronograph seconds hand, are color-matched to the unidirectional rotating bezel give the Alpina Seastrong Diver 300 Chronograph Big Date that healthy dose of class that you would rightfully expect from a timepiece that costs almost CHF 1000 (a bit less than $1100 at current rate).

 Build quality: 5/5

 Value for money: 4.5/5

-Alpina Seastrong Diver 300 Chronograph Big Date diving watch specification
+Alpina Seastrong Diver 300 Chronograph Big Date specification

 Price: CHF 995